STUDIO JM – 26

 Sam Zimmerman, Guest Artist

-Sam Zimmerman / Zhaawanoogiizhik – After twenty years working in public education, Sam returned home to northern Minnesota.
-With his relocation from the East Coast returning to Minnesota, he rededicated himself to his painting with a ferocity that had been absent since his earlier studio days.
-His work explores his Ojibwe heritage, his learnings and experiences in nature upon his return to the Grand Portage reservation while preserving shared oral histories, sharing his experiences with our the animals, bird, fish and plant relatives while incorporating the natural landscape of Lake Superior’s North Shore.
+His work explores his Ojibwe heritage, his learnings and experiences in nature upon his return to the Grand Portage reservation, while preserving shared oral histories.
+He shares his experiences with animal, bird, fish and plant relatives while incorporating the natural landscape of Lake Superior’s North Shore.
 Sam focuses on continuing the Anishinaabe tradition of storytelling embedding the themes of environmental stewardship and conservation of the North Shore through his studio and public art commissions.
-He has completed public art pieces for the Grand Portage Tribal Nation, Chik Wauk Museum and Nature Center, Voyageur National Park, the University of Wisconsin – Milwaukee, Minnesota Twins, and the Duluth and Grand Marais communities as a means to celebrate and share Ojibwe culture and language
+He has completed public art pieces for the Grand Portage Tribal Nation, Chik-Wauk Museum and Nature Center, Voyageur National Park, the University of Wisconsin – Milwaukee, Minnesota Twins, and the Duluth and Grand Marais communities as a means to celebrate and share Ojibwe culture and language.
+He recently was selected, along with 11 other artists and makers, to participate in a statewide pilot program, (MNPAiR), Minnesota Parks Artists in Residence.
+Sam was the artist in residence at Tettegouche State Park in Silver Bay, Minnesota from fall 2024 to fall 2025.

 Some images are cropped.
 Please click on each photo to see the entire artwork.
 All images copyrighted & may not be reproduced without permission.